-Walleye Festival and Walleye Drop, Port Clinton, Ohio
+Walleye Festival and Walleye Drop, Port Clinton, OH

-And then there’s ther the Walleye Drop.
+And then there’s the Walleye Drop.
 The second Port Clinton fishing festival, is one of the most unique New Year’s celebrations in the country.
-As they proudly say in Port Clinton, “Who needs Times Square when you can have your own 20-foot, 600-pound fiberglass Walleye land from the sky at the stroke of midnight?”
+As they proudly say in Port Clinton, “Who needs Times Square when you can have your own 20′, 600 lb fiberglass Walleye land from the sky at the stroke of midnight?”
 As midnight strikes, the sky lights up with fireworks, bringing a smile to thousands of excited faces.

 At the entrance, you’ll be greeted by the festival’s mascot – a giant inflatable Kokanee Salmon.
 Once you enter the grounds, you’ll be able to jump from treasure hunts to fish art, to stream-side educational programs, and of course, ice cream.
 Hit the Rainbow Trail path to get a close-up of the Kokanee Salmon as they spawn.

-This year marks the 50th anniversary of the beloved Issaquah Salmon Days Festival.
-The festival celebrates the return of Salmon to their birth waters, promoting the town’s rich history, culture, and ethnic diversity along the way.
+The Issaquah Salmon Days Festival celebrates the return of Salmon to their birth waters, promoting the town’s rich history, culture, and ethnic diversity along the way.
 There are several Salmon-watching spots where you can observe them as they return to their native waters to spawn.
 Guides are happy to show kids everything about Chinook, Coho, and Sockeye as they bask in their natural habitat.